Stichting-CROW/ontology-alignment/docs/whitepaper/pages/A-alignment.md

 #### Broader methodology of alignments

 What metatheoretical values or pragmatic considerations guide the construction of an [=alignment=]?
 Is deference to expert judgement always required here?
-This is of course not so much a remark on the proposed method itself, but rather on the broader methodology that the method is part of, and is partly within scope of the whitepaper (e.g. on governance).
+This is of course not so much a remark on the proposed method itself, but rather on the broader methodology that the method is part of, and is partly within scope of the whitepaper (e.g. on [=governance=]).
 Returning to the case to illustrate this point, how far does the [=alignment=] need to go in matching terms and/or extending either one or both of the ontologies to match the domain of the ontology?
 With the focus on the heterogeneity problem, the type of [=alignment=] that needs to be sought is addressed adequately, but what remains underdeveloped is what to do with:
 1. the heterogeneity that remains after constructing an [=alignment=] (presupposing two ontologies do not have the exact same domain and reach);
 2. the desired selection of abstract values to function as guide for how far a particular [=alignment=] should go in terms of defining the scope of two [=ontologies=] that should be aligned (i.e. are pragmatic reasons, terminological reasons or only semantic reasons brought to bear on this?), how symmetry in modelling has to be pursued before terms can be aligned, and what rules should govern the form and nature of expert input into this process.
 3. the possible multiplicity of heterogeneity problems inside a single two-ontology case.
 It is possible for the type of heterogeneity to vary from instance to instance within the same mapping casus.